Graylog2/documentation/pages/streams.rst

 One of the many things that you could do with streams is creating a stream called *Database errors* that is catching every error message from one of your database hosts.

-Create a new stream with these rules: (stream rules are AND connected)
+Create a new stream with these rules, selecting the option to match all rules:

 * Field ``level`` must be greater than ``4``
 * Field ``source`` must match regular expression ``^database-host-\d+``